- How Sleep Works

 The result is a mattress that represents the best of both worlds for many sleepers: a sleep surface that supports your body and relieves pressure.
 Many hybrids are also designed to minimize some of the drawbacks commonly associated with specific mattress types.
 For example, hybrids tend to be less bouncy than traditional innersprings; this creates less motion transfer, allowing couples who share a bed to sleep more soundly throughout the night.
 Hybrids also tend to retain less heat, and sleep cooler than most latex and memory foam models.
 However, these mattresses have been linked to certain problems; common complaints about hybrids include off-gassing, cumbersome weight and a high price-point.

-The comfort layer typically features memory foam and latex components; the specific ratio will vary by the manufacturer.
+The comfort layer must feature at least two inches of memory foam and/or latex for the mattress to be considered a true hybrid; the specific ratio will vary by the manufacturer.
 In some cases the comfort layer is reinforced with gel to lower heat retention, allowing you to sleep cooler than you would on a traditional foam or latex mattress.
 Other models feature copper components in the comfort layer to help improve circulation and alleviate joint pain in sleepers.

 There is still plenty of confusion about the correct and incorrect definitions of a ‘hybrid mattress’.
-So as you’re visiting brick-and-mortar stores or navigating the web, be wary of ‘hybrid’ mattress labels — as well as customer reviews of these mattresses.
+As you’re visiting brick-and-mortar stores or navigating the web, be wary of ‘hybrid’ mattress labels — as well as customer reviews about these models.

 As the name implies, hybrid mattresses essentially bridge the gap between the way other mattress types feel.
 Let’s look at some key characteristics:

 As with other mattresses, testing out hybrids in-person at a brick-and-mortar store is critical for finding the one that best fits your needs and preferences.
 Be sure to compare the feel of different hybrids, and also look at models with different components and composition ratios.